 You can learn how to build a high-performance team in our online project management courses.
 You’ll work privately with an expert project manager.
 You control the schedule and pace and have as many phone calls and live video conferences as you wish.

-a tool kit of project techniques and the knowledge to select the correct estimating, scheduling, risk management, tracking techniques for each particular project.
+A tool kit of project techniques and the knowledge to select the correct estimating, scheduling, risk management and tracking techniques for each project.
 One technique does not fit all projects.

 Interpersonal skills that let you motivate your team and make them want to work on your projects.
-Your praise is a potent reward for your team members because it is not empty words; they value it
+Team members value your praise as a reward because it is not empty words.
+Team Motivation

-Your communications skills and ability to read people and select the correct communications style and content lets you influence and persuade team members and executives.
+Communication skills and the ability to read people and select the correct communications style and content let you influence and persuade team members and executives.
+Communication Techniques

-Your leadership style signals that you will stand up for your team members and gives executives confidence that you will not hide problems or blame others.
+Leadership style that convinces team members you will stand up for them.
+It gives executives confidence that you will not hide problems or blame others.
+Leadership Skills

-You management style causes you to work “out in front” of your team not march behind them.
-This lets you anticipate problems and apply solutions before the problem grows big.
+Management style that lets you anticipate problems and apply solutions before the problem grows large.
+Management Skills

-You use the project technology to give decision-makers choices.
-You always have options and quantified alternatives for getting around problems or taking advantage of opportunities.
+Use of project management technology to give decision-makers choices.
+You present options and quantified alternatives for solving problems and taking advantage of opportunities.
+PM Technology

 Feedback is not just sharing your evaluation of a team member’s work.
 An important part of a leader’s job is setting clear expectations and norms of behavior.
 These help the team members work together effectively and efficiently.
 You, as the leader, must set and enforce these expectations and norms of behavior.
 You reinforce positive behavior and change negative behavior by giving feedback to team members.
 Leading Teams Main Page